Returning to Work After Stress Leave: Your Complete Recovery Roadmap

 The Role of Occupational Health

-For absences of four weeks or more, your employer may refer you to an occupational health (OH) service.
-An OH assessment evaluates your fitness for work and recommends adjustments.
-The OH report goes to your employer (not your GP), and you have the right to see it before it is shared.
-OH professionals are bound by confidentiality — they will not share clinical details beyond what is necessary to make recommendations.
+For absences of four weeks or more, your employer may refer you to an occupational health service.
+An occupational health assessment evaluates your fitness for work and recommends adjustments.
+The report goes to your employer, not your GP, and you have the right to see it before it is shared.
+Occupational health professionals are bound by confidentiality, so they will not share clinical details beyond what is necessary to make recommendations.
 If you disagree with the report, you can annotate your comments before it is passed on.

 Your Rights at the Return-to-Work Meeting

 Most employers conduct a return-to-work interview on your first day back.
-This should be supportive — not disciplinary.
+This should be supportive, not disciplinary.
 The purpose is to welcome you back, confirm you are well enough to return, agree any adjustments, and discuss ongoing support.
-You have the right to be accompanied by a trade union representative or colleague at any formal meeting.
+You have a statutory right to be accompanied at disciplinary and grievance hearings.
+A return-to-work meeting is not a disciplinary hearing, so the statutory right does not automatically apply, but many employers will agree to a companion if you ask.

-If the cause of your stress was work-related — a particular manager, workload, or environment — you are entitled to raise this constructively.
+If the cause of your stress was work-related, whether a particular manager, workload, or environment, you are entitled to raise this constructively.
 If the stressor cannot be resolved and you cannot safely return to the same role, your employer should explore redeployment or a role modification as a reasonable adjustment.

-If you need a stress leave certificate documenting your absence and the medical basis for it — for HR records, insurance purposes, or to support a flexible working request — a registered clinician can provide this.
-Learn more about stress leave certificates →
+If you need a stress leave certificate documenting your absence and the medical basis for it, for HR records, insurance purposes, or to support a flexible working request, a GMC-registered doctor can provide this.
+Learn more about stress leave certificates

 Looking After Yourself During the Return